tomheller/blog/src/articles/2016-04-18-liquid-linting.md

 title: Linting liquid files in javascript
 date: 2016-04-18
 tags: linting, jekyll
+excerpt: "Scaling projects with static site generators can be pretty tough.
+Splitting content creation from the actual compilation is a usually a good first step.
+The latest project I was working on was an enterprise website, which was built with a rather extensive gulp pre-build steps and a Jekyll compilation step to generate the final html."
 ---

 Scaling projects with static site generators can be pretty tough.
 Splitting content creation from the actual compilation is a usually a good first step.
 The latest project I was working on was an enterprise website, which was built with a rather extensive gulp pre-build steps and a Jekyll compilation step to generate the final html.